 Do you have bundles of old computers tied up with ribbons and stored in a box in your attic to dream over, so that later, all your emails can be included in a book about your life?
 And do just a few of these computers in boxes take up space the size of the British Museum?

-It is difficult to be romantic and reveal your deepest thoughts and emotions to a person in an email, knowing your heartthrob will share it on social media when the two of you break up.
+It’s difficult to be romantic and reveal your deepest thoughts and emotions to a person in an email, knowing your heartthrob will share it on social media when the two of you break up.

-And if someone wants to include them in your biography, they will have to boot up all those computers in dusty attics, presuming you haven’t deleted all your emails.
+If someone wants to include them in your biography, they will have to boot up all those computers in dusty attics, presuming you haven’t deleted all your emails.
 In which case, why are you saving all those faded computers?

 The computer generation doesn’t care about privacy.
 Privacy has taken its rightful place beside the touch tone telephone and the cassette tape deck as Things That Are Vintage.